geoweb-sk/slovak-cities-coordinates/README.md

 # slovak-cities-coordinates
-A complete list of the coordinates of Slovak towns and cities in various formats
+A complete list of the coordinates of Slovak towns and cities in various formats.
+Coordinates system (CRS): EPSG:4326, WGS 84.

 #### Available formats